scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 - **Lack of transparency and control**
 Today's Internet does not allow end hosts to select and verify paths.
 It is also not possible to simultaneously use multiple distinct paths towards the same destination.
 - **Stateful routers**
 The use of forwarding tables by IP routers is time-consuming, expensive, and energy-intensive.
-The constantly growing size of forwarding tables causes storage problems.
-Additionally, routers that keep state for network information can also suffer from denial-of-service (DoS) attacks exhausting the router’s state {{SCHUCHARD2011}}.
+Also, the constantly growing size of forwarding tables causes storage problems.
+Additionally, routers that keep state for network information can suffer from denial-of-service (DoS) attacks exhausting the router’s state {{SCHUCHARD2011}}.

 #### BGP